Prescription drug: Cost

-Drug cost containment strategies in the US
+Strategies to limit drug prices in the United States

 In the United States there are many resources available to patients to lower the costs of medication.
 These include copayments, coinsurance, and deductibles.
 The Medicaid Drug Rebate Program is another example.

 Generic drug programs lower the amount of money patients have to pay when picking up their prescription at the pharmacy.
 As their name implies, they only cover generic drugs.

 Co-pay assistance programs are programs that help patients lower the costs of specialty medications; i.e., medications that are on restricted formularies, have limited distribution, and/or have no generic version available.
 These medications can include drugs for HIV, hepatitis C, and multiple sclerosis.
 Patient Assistance Program Center (RxAssist) has a list of foundations that provide co-pay assistance programs.
-It is important to note that co-pay assistance programs are for under-insured patients.
+Co-pay assistance programs are for under-insured patients.
 Patients without insurance are not eligible for this resource; however, they may be eligible for patient assistance programs.

 Patient assistance programs are funded by the manufacturer of the medication.
 Patients can often apply to these programs through the manufacturer's website.
 This type of assistance program is one of the few options available to uninsured patients.